 Our Ryanair Experiences

 We have flown multiple times with Ryanair.
 In August 2022, we tested a brand new route from London-Stansted Airport to Helsinki Airport.
-Stansted Airport is situated far from Central London but Helsinki Aiport is strategically well located and fast accessible from Helsinki City Center.
+Stansted Airport is situated far from Central London but Helsinki Aiport is strategically well located and fast accessible from Helsinki City Centre.

 Normally, we book our Ryanair flights on the company's website.
 The booking process is simple but annoying.
 The airline tries to sell multiple extra services and the majority of them are just unnecessary.
 You need carefully to deselect all of them.